Russia's economic forum to be far smaller but moves forward

 The attendance list is another sign of Russia’s uncertain economic prospects.
 As of early June, about 2,700 business representatives from 90 countries were expected to attend — far below the 13,500 participants from 140 countries reported last year.

 Organizers did not provide a list of foreign businesses attending, but the program for the more than 100 panel discussions showed few speakers from outside Russia.
-Some were from China, and the trade minister of the United Arab Emirates is scheduled.
+Some were from China, and the trade minister of the United Arab Emirates was scheduled.
+Denis Pushilin, leader of the Ukrainian separatist Donetsk People’s Republic, announced he plans to attend.

 The forum, often characterized as Russia’s analogue of the World Economic Forum in Davos, Switzerland, aims to portray the country as orderly and full of attractive opportunities for clever and adventurous investors.
 This year’s program carries the theme to an extent that is overly optimistic for Russia’s straitened circumstances.